 Initial awards are made to incoming first-year freshman and are renewed as long as funding remains and renewal requirements are met.
-The scholarship is paid over 8 semesters (excluding summer) of full-time (12 hours) undergraduate enrollment or until the completion of a bachelor’s degree, whichever occurs first.
+The scholarship is paid over 8 semesters (excluding summer) of undergraduate enrollment or until the completion of a bachelor’s degree, whichever occurs first.

 - be a Georgia Resident, and

 - be pursuing their first undergraduate bachelor’s degree, and

 - be eligible for the Federal Pell Grant, and

 - have no investment income or business / farm income, and

 - maintain a minimum 2.0 Overall Grade Point Average (GPA), and